AndromedaOMA/Advanced_Analytics_with_Apache_Spark---E.On_Software_Development/README.md

 <h1 align="center">Hi 👋, here we have the Apache Spark laboratories supported by E.On Software Development</h1>
-<h3 align="center">Developed and familiar with PySpark, the Python API for Apache Spark!</h3>
+<h3 align="center">Developed and got familiar with PySpark, the Python API for Apache Spark! <br/> The main objective: Knowledge and effective application of PySpark knowledge for fundamental Data Engineering problems.</h3>

 ## Table Of Content
 * [About The Course](#course)